Was The Battle Of Antietam The Bloodiest Battle

 The Battle of Antietam is frequently cited as the bloodiest single-day battle in American military history, a title it rightfully holds.
 The statistics are grim and unforgettable: approximately 22,717 soldiers were killed, wounded, or went missing on that single day.
 To put that into perspective, that’s more American casualties than the War of 1812, the Mexican-American War, and the Spanish-American War combined.
 The sheer scale of the devastation is difficult to comprehend, even with the passage of time.

-However, the term "bloodiest battle" can be interpreted in various ways.
-If one considers battles that spanned multiple days, other engagements in American history present equally horrifying, or even greater, casualty figures.
+Even so, the term "bloodiest battle" can be interpreted in various ways.
+Because of that, if one considers battles that spanned multiple days, other engagements in American history present equally horrifying, or even greater, casualty figures.
 Battles like Gettysburg and the Meuse-Argonne Offensive in World War I saw significantly higher total casualties, though spread over several days or weeks.
-Therefore, to accurately assess whether Antietam was truly the bloodiest, it’s crucial to define what we mean by "battle" and consider the timeframe under consideration.
+That's why, to accurately assess whether Antietam was truly the bloodiest, it’s crucial to define what we mean by "battle" and consider the timeframe under consideration.

 Comprehensive Overview